My mom got her first and only tattoo at the age of 9 in 1951.

 *4/7/2019 Since publishing this article, I have been interviewed by Ryan Warner of Colorado Matters on CPR (Colorado Public Radio) and Ian Sanders of Cold War Conversations Podcast.

-In those interviews I was able to expand the story and history of blood type tattoos.
-I think the interviews add a whole new dimension to the story.
-I hope you find some time to have a listen.
+In those interviews I was able to expand the story, the history and the uncomfortable Nazi connection to blood type tattoos.
+These interviews add a whole new dimension to the story.
+I hope you find enjoy them as well.

 My interview with Ryan Warner of Colorado Matters on CPR (My interview starts at 10 min 12 sec)